Henry MacRae

-Henry Alexander MacRae (August 29, 1876 – October 2, 1944) was a Canadian film director, producer, and screenwriter during the silent era, working on many film serials for Universal Studios.
-One of a number of Canadian pioneers in early Hollywood, MacRae was credited with many innovations in film production, including artificial light for interiors, the wind machine, double exposures and shooting at night.
+Henry Alexander MacRae (August 29, 1876 – October 2, 1944) was a Canadian film director, producer, and screenwriter during the silent era.
+One of a number of Canadian pioneers in early Hollywood, MacRae was credited with many innovations in film production, including artificial light for interiors, the wind machine, double exposures, and shooting at night.

+MacRae is best known to film buffs as the head of Universal Pictures' serial unit.
+He joined the company in 1911 and began making serials in 1914, when the Pathé studio's The Perils of Pauline popularized the chapter-play format.
+MacRae remained in charge of Universal's serial production for three full decades, until his death in 1944.
+Among his landmark serials are The Indians Are Coming (1929), Flash Gordon (1936), Buck Rogers (1939), The Green Hornet (1940), and Gang Busters (1942).

 Biography

-Henry MacRae was born in Toronto, Ontario, Canada on August 29, 1876, and died in Beverly Hills, California, United States on October 2, 1944, aged 68.
+Henry MacRae was born in Toronto, Ontario, Canada on August 29, 1876.
 He was active as a director from 1912 to 1933, making more than 130 films, most of them silent.
 In addition to the many westerns and adventure films to his credit, he directed the first Thai-Hollywood co-production, Miss Suwanna of Siam, in 1923.

-His first "talkie" was the first Tarzan movie with sound, Tarzan the Tiger in 1929.
-He also directed several westerns starring Hoot Gibson, a Tom Mix western and movies featuring Rex the Wonder Horse.
+His first talking picture was the first Tarzan movie with sound, Tarzan the Tiger in 1929.
+He also made several westerns, variously starring Hoot Gibson, Tom Mix, Buck Jones, and Rex the Wonder Horse.

-His producer credits in the 1940s include such serial films as The Green Hornet and Flash Gordon Conquers the Universe.
+Henry MacRae died in Beverly Hills, California, United States on October 2, 1944, aged 68.
+He was succeeded at Universal by associate producer Morgan B. Cox.